Thoroughbred Horse Breed History

 Throughout equine history few breeds have impacted the horse world quite like the Thoroughbred.
 Three foundation sires, the Byerly Turk, the Godolphin Arabian and the Darley Arabian, were bred to native English horses to create the breed in the early 17th century.
 The Thoroughbred first made its mark as a racehorse, shaping a sport so favored by the gentry that racing was dubbed the sport of kings.

 The Thoroughbred stands from 15.3 to 17 hands high and is found in all solid colors.
 Its long bones and graceful movement give the horse an elegant presence.
-The Thoroughbred’s long neck and powerful haunches help propel it forward in a galloping stride that is over 20 feet long–moving at a speeds of over 30 miles an hour.
+This breed is known for its long neck and powerful haunches to help propel it forward in a galloping stride that is over 20 feet long–moving at a speeds of over 30 miles an hour.

 For more information:

 This horse breed profile was originally published on December 15, 2006.